f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

    balanced IP addresses can be defined here.
 Click :guilabel:`Add`, enter :red:`198.19.64.64`, then click :guilabel:`Done`.

+-  **Device Monitor** - security service definitions can use specific custom monitors.
+For this lab, leave it set to the default :red:`/Common/gateway_icmp`.

 -  **From Service Configuration** - the "From Service" defines the network connectivity from the inline security device to SSLO.